 Signed-off-by line to commit messages.
 All commits of all repositories of the PowSyBl community have to be signed-off like this:

 This is my commit message.
 Signed-off-by: John Doe <firstname.lastname@example.org>

 You can write it manually but Git even has a -s command line option to append this automatically to your commit message:

 $ git commit -s -m 'This is my commit message'

-Note that a check will be performed during the continuous integration, indicating whether or not commits in a Pull Request do not contain a valid
+Note that a check will be performed during the continuous integration, indicating whether all commits in a Pull Request contain a valid

 Signed-off-by line at the end of the commit message can be written automatically.
 You just have to configure the